electronicfieldguide/efg2/ReadMe.txt

 	  	ii)Edit the efg.client.folder.name value if you wish to change the name of the folder that will be holding the importer application files.(The default is efg2Client).
-	  	iii) edit the value of efg.web.user.password to the password that will be used by the 'efg' user.Templates cannot be configured until this is done.
-The default password is 'efg'.

 	  	Then run ant with the "buildclient" target. ant buildclient

-	  	Windows users should cd into the created application directory and run login.bat, linux/unix/mac OS X users should run login.sh. efg2 on bdei could run efg2Login.sh

-	4. To build and deploy the server application only(the feg2 web apps)
+	4. To build and deploy the server application only(the efg2 web apps)
-		i) Set the value of efg2.mysql.port to your mysql port if it is not 3306 also change the value of efg2.tomcat.home to the full path of your tomcat root. set efg2.tomcat.webapps.home to the full path to your webapps folder. ii) Edit efg2.xml if the webapps folder where efg2 will be deposited is not directly under the tomcat server.
+		i) Set the value of efg2.mysql.port to your mysql port if it is not 3306

+		ii)Change the value of efg2.tomcat.home to the full path of your tomcat root.

+		iii)Set efg2.tomcat.webapps.home to the full path to your webapps folder.
+This is normally the webapps folder under the tomcat home as specified in efg2.tomcat.home

+		iv) If the webapps folder where efg2 will be deposited is not directly under the tomcat home, then edit the file webcontext/efg2.xml. (webcontext/ is a sister
+		directory to the one containing this ReadMe.txt).
+In that file, change the value of the docBase attribute to the full path of the efg2 webapp, as implied in build.properties.
+For example, if in build.properties
+		you had efg2.tomcat.webapps.home=/share/webapps then
+		the entry in efg2.xml must be /share/webapps/efg2.

-		iii) edit the value of efg.web.user.password to the password that will be used by the 'efg' user.Templates cannot be configured until this is done.
+		v) Edit the value of efg.web.user.password to the password that will be used by the 'efg' user.
+Templates cannot be configured until this is done.
 The defaults is 'efg' without the single quote.

-		iv) If you have tomcat manager enabled then make sure to set the values of tomcat.manager.username,tomcat.manager.password
+		vi) If you have tomcat manager enabled then make sure to set the values of tomcat.manager.username,
+		tomcat.manager.password and tomcat.manager.url
-			 and tomcat.manager.url properties appropriately.
+		properties appropriately.

-		v) Then run ant with the "deployserver" target. ant deployserver
+		vi) Then run ant with the "deployserver" target. ant deployserver
 			ant deployservertc if you have tomcat manager enabled

-		vi) To deploy a war file run ant with the deploywar target. ant deploywar

-			ant deploywar if you have tomcat manager enabled
-	5. To build both web and client applications follow the instructions in steps 3 and 4 but run ant with the "doall" target ant doall
+	5. Windows users should cd into the created application directory and run login.bat, linux/unix/mac OS X users should run login.sh. efg2 on bdei could run efg2Login.sh

+	6. As a convenience, if you modify the build.properties and webcontext/efg2.xml as described above, you can redeploy both client and server with ant doall